2 Corinthians 12

 2 Corinthians 12 is the twelfth chapter of the Second Epistle to the Corinthians in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.
+It was written by Paul the Apostle and Timothy (2 Corinthians 1:1) in Macedonia in 55–56 CE.
+Paul continues "speaking like a fool" in this chapter (cf. 2 Corinthians 11:1, 21).

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 21 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: